NelisW/pyradi/README.md

 ##Status
-This project is *stable beta*.
+This project has Production status.
 Current content is tested, stable and usable.
 With time and active use the scope of the pyradi offering will grow and expand.
-The current version is already quite useful in our labs and lectures.

 The development is ongoing as and when new needs arise.
 We are open for feature requests as well.